-Having someone to help their business remotely give them more flexibility, less fixed costs, and the ability to scale up and down, depending on the business needs.
+Having someone help their business remotely gives them more flexibility, less fixed costs, and the ability to scale up and down, depending on the business needs.

 What does a virtual office assistant do every day?

 A virtual assistant is really just anyone that can help with tasks from a remote location.
-Which means you will offer services to clients on a day to day basis, as a contractor or as a self-employed.
-This could include, but it’s not limited to email management, content creation, bookkeeping, graphic design, social media and more!
+This means you will offer clients services on a day to day basis, as a contractor or as a self-employed.
+This could include, but it’s not limited to email management, content creation, bookkeeping, graphic design, social media, and more!

 Every VA offers different services.
 Just think about what you are good at and make sure you personalize your offer based on your skills.